 Penn State Football Class of 2022: Where it stands

-Penn State football made it two-for-two on Sunday afternoon when it landed the verbal commitment of Rivals four-star defensive end Tyreese Fearbry hours after that of defensive tackle Zane Durant.
-With the commitment, Penn State's Class of 2022 grew to 16 members and built on a run that has seen the Nittany Lions add five members to its class in the past 14 days.
+By landing Artis' verbal, the Nittany Lions' Class of 2022 expanded to 17 and made the program's recent haul six new commitments in just the last two weeks.

-Listed at 6-foot-3, 205 pounds, Fearbry is rated a 5.8, four-star prospect in the Class of 2022.
-He's the No. 13-ranked prospect out of Pennsylvania in the class and the No. 21-ranked weak side defensive ends in Rivals rankings.
+Listed at 6-foot-4, 290 pounds, Artis hails from St. Francis Preparatory School in Bronx, N.Y. and is considered the second-best prospect out of the state in the Class of 2022.
+He is also the No. 26-ranked defensive tackle in the class.

-Fearbry's commitment builds on a stretch that has most recently seen the Nittany Lions add DT Zane Durant, LB Keon Wylie Saturday, offensive lineman J.B.
+Artis' commitment builds on a stretch that has most recently seen the Nittany Lions add DE Tyreese Fearbry and DT Zane Durant on Sunday, LB Keon Wylie Saturday, offensive lineman J.B.
 Nelson on Friday, and punter Alex Bacchetta on June 21.

-How much does Fearbry's commitment change Penn State's Class of 2022 and its standing in the Rivals Team Rankings?
+Already having climbed to No. 5 in the Rivals Team Rankings for the Class of 2022 earlier in the day, what does Artis' commitment do for the Nittany Lions?

 Let's take a look:

+Related: Kaleb Artis commits to the Nittany Lions in blockbuster Fourth of July

-With Fearbry's verbal commitment, Penn State's class now numbers 16 members, breaking down in star distribution as follows:
+With Artis' verbal commitment, Penn State's class now numbers 17 members, breaking down in star distribution as follows:

-Four-stars: WR Kaden Saunders, TE Jerry Cross, QB Beau Pribula, OL Drew Shelton, DE Ken Talley, WR Anthony Ivey, ATH Mekhi Flowers, DT Zane Durant, DE Tyreese Fearbry
+Four-stars: WR Kaden Saunders, TE Jerry Cross, QB Beau Pribula, OL Drew Shelton, DE Ken Talley, WR Anthony Ivey, ATH Mekhi Flowers, DT Zane Durant, DE Tyreese Fearbry, DT Kaleb Artis

 Three-stars: QB Drew Allar, OL Maleek McNeil, DB Tyrece Mills, WR Tyler Johnson, LB Keon Wylie